 Another interesting aspect about this serum is that its composition is the simplest of all the ones that I have included in the review.
 Why might that interest you?
 Because if you want to try niacinamide and assess whether it is an ingredient that really gives you what you are looking for, in this way you will be able to see it more easily.
 In addition, since it is a serum with a very cheap price, in case you see that it is not what you really need, your pocket will not hurt for having tried it.
 So if you want to try niacinamide for the first time, this may be the best option.

-This Hylamide serum (a brand also belonging to DECIEM, such as The Ordinary), includes among its ingredients niacinamide along with various peptides that help improve the appearance of some wrinkles and fine lines.
+This Hylamide serum (a brand that used to belong to DECIEM, such as The Ordinary), included among its ingredients niacinamide along with various peptides that help improve the appearance of some wrinkles and fine lines.

 There are rumors that Hylamide may end up disappearing, so if you want to try this serum I would recommend taking the chance and getting it while supplies last.